on-device-ml/llamaratti/README.md

      Output: ./Build/Products/libmy-llama-mtmd.a
      ```

-  8) Ensure Llamaratti can find the Llama dylibs<br>
+  8) Load Llamaratti in XCode<br>
-  Load Llamaratti in XCode & ensure the location of the llama.cpp dylibs are correctly specified under Build Settings:<br>
+  Check that the path to the llama.cpp dylibs are correctly specified under build settings:<br>
-  Under LD_RUNPATH_SEARCH_PATHS, add:<br>
+  Under LD_RUNPATH_SEARCH_PATHS, check:<br>
      ```
      @executable_path/../../../../../llama.cpp/build/bin    // Or the location of the dylibs relative to your project
      ```